+Meal Service

-Meal Service CYP menus are subject to change based on product availability; any menu changes are posted at the front desk of the center.
+CYP menus are subject to change based on product availability; any menu changes are posted.
 Meals are plated for children.
 Serving utensils will not be used by children, and serving bowls will not be passed around tables (i.e., family-style dining).
 The caregivers serving food will use gloves.

+Special Precautions

-Special Precautions CYP has enacted numerous precautions designed to reduce the risk of spread of infection and protect the health of children and employees.
+CYP has enacted numerous precautions designed to reduce the risk of spread of infection and protect the health of children and employees.
 Examples include:

+Each classroom has been evaluated and some furniture or equipment has been removed to support social distancing.

-- Cots and cribs are placed at least three feet apart, and children are placed in an alternating head-to-toe pattern to minimize face-to-face contact. - Sand/water table group play has been suspended.
+Cots and cribs are placed at least 6 feet apart and children are placed in an alternating head to toe pattern to minimize face-to-face contact.

+Sand/water table group play has been suspended.
 If sand or water play occurs, children are provided with their own container and toys.
+Containers and toys are sanitized before being used by another child, and contents such as water or play sand, are disposed of.

+Tooth brushing has been suspended.
+Parents are encouraged to continue daily tooth brushing at home.

-Containers and toys are sanitized before being used by another child and the contents, such as water or play sand, are disposed. - Children are provided with their own playdough/clay/sensory mixture.
-Mixtures are not shared with other children. - To the extent possible, children are provided with individualized supplies of art/drawing materials (crayons, colored pencils or markers, glue sticks, etc. as age appropriate). - Toys are sanitized throughout the day and washed daily or after being "mouthed" by a child.
+Children are provided with their own playdough/clay/sensory mixture.
+Mixtures are not shared with other children.

+To the extent possible, children are provided with individualized supplies of art/drawing materials (crayons, colored pencils or markers, glue sticks, etc. as age appropriate).

+Toys are sanitized throughout the day and are washed daily or after being "mouthed" by a child.

-- CYP will conduct handwashing procedures with the children using soap and water for at least 20 seconds upon arrival, before meals or snacks, after outside time, after restroom use, after touching trash, after sneezing or coming in contact with any bodily fluids, after messy play, before departure and at other opportunities, as appropriate. - High-touch areas are frequently cleaned and sanitized throughout the day.
+CYP will conduct handwashing procedures with the children using soap and water for at least 20 seconds upon arrival, before meals or snacks, after outside time, after restroom use, after touching trash, after sneezing or coming in contact with any bodily fluids, after messy play, before departure and at other opportunities, as appropriate.

+High-touch areas are frequently cleaned and sanitized throughout the day.
 Cleaning and sanitizing solutions are prepared as prescribed by the CYP Health Protocol, which meets the Centers for Disease Control standards.
-Other methods of sanitation, such as foggers, are used on a weekly basis in the classroom after hours. - Dramatic play clothes that are pulled over the head have been removed.
-Dramatic play vests and other soft furnishings/dolls are laundered daily.
-Paint smocks are laundered after use. - To allow for greater spacing between children, activities are set up that encourage small group play instead of whole group activities.
+Other methods of sanitation, such as air/surface purifiers are used regularly throughout the program.
+Use of these purifiers are limited to after hours.
+MSDS Data Sheets are on file for review.